What is a suprapubic catheter?

 - Urine is leaking around the catheter – this can be normal around a new catheter site

 - The area around the catheter becomes red and sore

 - Bleeding.
 It is not unusual to see blood in the urine following a change of catheter but this usually settles in 24 hours.

-Occasionally the skin around the catheter over heals and small skin tags form.
+Occasionally the skin around the catheter heals over and small skin tags form.
 If they become problematic i.e. bleed easily and interfere with catheter changes, they can be treated by your healthcare professional.

 Some healthcare professionals recommend turning the catheter when cleaning the area to help prevent the catheter sticking to the bladder wall.

 If you notice anything unusual or feel unwell, contact your doctor or nurse.